 There are flower gardens and a store selling local olive oil and handcrafted souvenirs.

-12. Timios Stavros Monastery
+12. Timios Stavros Monastery.

 Steeped in history and culture, the Timios Stavros Monastery of Omodos village in Troodos dates back to the 3rd century.
 It has since been renovated many times but serves as a local parish church today.